teachingaway/teachingaway.github.io/_posts/2014-07-14-Summer-Patent-Updates.md

 Sadly, patent trolls are winning more money at trial, while companies that actually make things are winning less.

 <a href="http://www.pwc.com/en_US/us/forensic-services/publications/assets/2014-patent-litigation-study.pdf"><img src="/images/pwc-patent-troll-awards.png"></a>

+Perhaps the most important statistic in the report is that patent trolls only win 26% of cases.
+Keep this figure in mind if you're ever negotiating a settlement.

 - - -